 Seek legal advice before signing an agency agreement

-When you’re ready to sell your property it’s a good idea to get legal advice about your obligations before you sign an agency agreement.
-Most of these agreements, which set out the terms and conditions of your contract with the real estate agent, ask you to confirm that you are unaware of any undisclosed defects in the property and that you haven’t withheld any information about it.
+When you’re ready to sell your property, it’s a good idea to get legal advice about your obligations before you sign an agency agreement.
+Most of these agreements, which set out the terms and conditions of your contract with the real estate agent, ask you to confirm that there are no undisclosed defects in the property that you are aware of and that you haven’t withheld any information about it.

 As a seller, you must also confirm that your property has all the necessary consents and code compliance certificates for any building work.
 If you’ve given consent to any works at a neighbour’s property, the buyer needs to know.
 The correct approach is to disclose outstanding consents to the agent or the buyer if you’re selling privately.